 One handgun, one carbine — a takedown, at that — same ubiquitous 9mm caliber, same magazines.
 Ready for TEOTWAWKI!

 SPOILER ALERT!
 The combined retail cost of the two firearms seen above is less than that of the optic topping the PCC (a TA44 ACOG with ACSS reticle).

 “On paper,” yes.
 Dimensionally, the two pistols are nearly identical.
 The Ruger is 0.12″ shorter in overall length and 0.16″ narrower than Gaston’s gat.
 Height, barrel length, weight, and trigger pull weight are within a small fraction of a percent of each other.
-Magazine capacity in both cases: 15 rounds.
+Both 9mm pistols come with 15-round magazines.

 Even the sights would be familiar to a GLOCK owner, with a white outline U-notch rear and a white dot front.
 Not that GLOCK invented this (they didn’t).

 A distinction without a difference?
 Nope.
-The Security-9’s rear sight is easily drift adjustable for windage.
+The Security-9 pistol’s rear sight is easily drift adjustable for windage.
 Just loosen that set screw, slide the sight right or left, and tighten the screw back down.
 No sight pusher tool or mallet necessary.

 The Security-9’s polymer trigger sports a safety blade dingus.
-When depressed, it stops virtually flush with the face of the trigger.
+When the safety lever is depressed, it stops virtually flush with the face of the trigger.
 It’s a pleasing size and shape on the ol’ trigger finger and it breaks at about 5.5 to 5.75 pounds.